-The gif shows how stars move around the North celestial pole, roughly indicated by Polaris, the North Star.
+The gif below shows how stars move around the North celestial pole, roughly indicated by Polaris, the North Star.

-While this is not rocket science, the formula that links all those variables together is not the simplest one to remember and to use in the field.
+While this is not rocket science, the formula that links all those variables together is not the simplest one to remember and use in the field.

 The rule reads like this: SS = 500 / (FL * CF)